 - Creepy Circus Music: "The Greatest Show Unearthed" has this as a primary part of the tune.

-- Grave Robbing: "Grave Robber At Large"
+- Grave Robbing: "Grave Robber At Large" is about this topic.

 - Gory Discretion Shot / Noodle Incident: In "Such Horrible Things", the singer mentions cryptically "that one time" when he was 14.
 This goes directly into a guitar interlude under which screaming can be heard and which ends with the singer chuckling happily, implying that the events of age 14 were too graphic to describe in words.